osamingo/indigo/README.md

 ## About

-- A distributed unique ID generator of using Sonyflake and encoded by Base58.
+- A distributed unique ID generator of using Sonyflake and encoded by BaseXX.
-- Base58 logic is optimized unsigned int64.
+- BaseXX logic is optimized unsigned int64.
+- base characters can change to your original.

+- Default encoder is Base58
 - ID max length is 11 characters by unsigned int64 max value.
 - Default base characters: `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`
-- And you can change base characters and BaseXX.

 ## Install